Creating a new Internal Communication

 Target the communication to employees in multiple policies, linked by Policy Group.

-Enter the name of the Policy Group or Groups assigned to the Team Members you want to view this Internal Communication.
+Enter the name of the Policy Group or Groups you assigned to the Team Members you want to view this Internal Communication.
 Enter the name of one Policy Group at a time.
 When adding more than one Policy Group, select Save after each entry to add the Policy Group.
-As Policy Groups are added, their names appear to the right of the field.
+As you add Policy Groups, their names appear to the right of the field.

 Leave blank if you don't want to define the target audience by their Policy Group.